-The virtual process described in the methodology allows an instantaneous prediction of the effect of production scatter and of the deteriorated blades on the overall jet engine performance.
-Based on the physical model and metamodels the impact on aerodynamics and performance will be estimated.
+The virtual process described in the methodology allows an instantaneous prediction of the effect of production scatter or deteriorated blades on the overall jet engine performance.
+Based on the physical and metamodels the impact on aerodynamics and performance will be estimated and then combined.

-HPT Sensitivities for single rotor deterioration
+HPT Sensitivities for Single Rotor Deterioration

 The performance sensitivity analysis of the overall aircraft engine requires significantly more than 211 performance samples of the HPT.
-To expand the data, the described neural network as metamodel with three hidden layers, ten neurons per layer, eight input neurons, three output neurons, 15 epochs, and the Levenberg-Marquardt as back propagation algorithm is used.
-With these parameters a sufficient optimum was found, and for example, reducing the number of hidden layers results in a decrease in accuracy.
-Especially the epochs and neurons per layer showed an insensitivity for small changes in regards to prediction accuracy.
-For each neuron a sigmoid function is utilised as activation function.
-The final meta model reached a mean squared error of 1e-4 for all three outputs combined within a ten-times cross validation.
-Further improvement in accuracy would require more samples as well as further studies on different meta model approaches.
-The required extension of the geometric input is performed based on a Latin-hypercube sampling.
-Then, a variance-based sensitivity analysis is conducted on the input and output of the metamodel by means of Sobol indices.
-This approach is validated by analysing the 211 original performance samples with the variance-based sensitivity approach according to Plischke (2010) and Plischke et al. (2013), so called EASI (Effective Algorithm for Computing Global Sensitivity Indices).
-This approach is purely based on existing data and does not require a specific input sampling.
-The sensitivity analysis is conducted on the three integral aerodynamic outputs in respect to the geometric inputs.
-First, a non-monotonic relationship is identified between mass flow and polytropic efficiency based on scatter plots.
+Enhancing the data is conducted by using the described neural network as metamodel with three hidden layers, ten neurons per layer, eight input neurons, three output neurons, 15 epochs, and the Levenberg-Marquardt as back propagation algorithm.
+For each neuron, a sigmoid function is utilised as activation function.
+The required extension of the geometric input is realised based on a Latin-hypercube sampling.
+Afterwards, a variance-based sensitivity analysis is conducted on the input and output of the metamodel by means of Sobol indices.
+This approach is validated by analysing the variance-based dependencies between the geometric inputs and the three integral aerodynamic outputs of the CFD by conducting another variance-based sensitivity approach according to Plischke (2010) and Plischke et al. (2013), so called EASI, that is purely based on data, i.e., only taking into account the 211 original performance samples.
+First, a nonmonotonic relationship is identified between mass flow and polytropic efficiency based on scatter plots.
 Classic correlation coefficients, e.g. Spearman's or Pearson's Rank correlation coefficient, are not sufficient in these cases.
-However, variance-based sensitivity studies are more suitable for detecting such non-monotonic relationships Saltelli et al. (2010).
-For the original CFD data the EASI indices of first-order indicate a direct sensitivity between stagger angle $\gamma$ on pressure ratio $\pi$ and mass flow m approximately close to 1.
+However, variancebased sensitivity studies are more suitable to detect such non-monotonic relationships Saltelli et al. (2010).
+For the original CFD data the EASI indices of first-order indicate a direct sensitivity between stagger γ and pressure ratio π and mass flow \dot{m} approximately close to 1.
 This indicates negligible influence of the other geometric parameters for these output parameters.
-The EASI indices show a sensitivity of around 0.1 for the influence of tip gap on pressure ratio and mass flow.
+The EASI indices show a sensitivity of around 0.1 for the influence of tip gap and pressure ratio or mass flow.
 However, due to the small sample size these results may include uncertainties and all other geometric parameters can be neglected.
-The polytropic efficiency has a sensitivity of 0.6 for $\gamma$ and 0.2 for tip gap r.
+The polytropic efficiency has a sensitivity of 0.6 for γ and 0.2 for tip gap r, while negligible influence for the other input parameters.
 The influence of the tip gap is explained by the direct dependency of mass flow over the blade's surface resulting in higher pressure differences between pressure and suction side, and the leakage mass flow over the blades tip, which does not distribute to the turbines work conducted.
-The observation of the stagger angle agrees with the literature of Ernst et al. (2016) and
+The observation of the stagger angle agrees with the literature of Ernst et al. (2016) and Högner et al. (2016).
+The influence of the tip gap agrees with Yaras and Sjolander (1992).